appseconnect/docs/_posts/ProcessFlow Management/Packaging Process Flows/2020-08-18-processflow-package-installation.md

 **Note:**

+- Installation is mandatory to use packaged Process Flows.
 - All the node configurations and mapping done in process flow will be shared when sharing the package to other organisation.
 - Modifications made in the process flows in source organisation _after the sharing_ , the changes will not reflect once the package is shared to an another organisation.
 - As Process flow doesn't stores any credentials, you will not have to worry about credentials vulnerability.